Uninett/nav/doc/hacking/hacking.rst

-Originally, NAV was a closed source project, initiated by the Norwegian University of Science and Technology (NTNU), and eventually sponsored by UNINETT on behalf of the Norwegian higher education community.
-In 2004, however, NTNU and UNINETT started distributing NAV under the GNU General Public License, making it a truly free software system.
+Originally, NAV was a closed source project, initiated by the Norwegian University of Science and Technology (NTNU), and eventually sponsored by Uninett on behalf of the Norwegian higher education community.
+In 2004, however, NTNU and Uninett started distributing NAV under the GNU General Public License, making it a truly free software system.

-While UNINETT and NTNU are still the main contributors to NAV, developing NAV to support the needs of the Norwegian higher education community, contributions from third parties is highly appreciated.
+While Uninett and NTNU are still the main contributors to NAV, developing NAV to support the needs of the Norwegian higher education community, contributions from third parties is highly appreciated.

 We communicate mainly through mailing lists, GitHub_, and the ``#nav`` IRC channel on *FreeNode*.
-At times, UNINETT also arranges workshops and gatherings for its customers: Norwegian universities, university colleges and research institutions.
+At times, Uninett also arranges workshops and gatherings for its customers: Norwegian universities, university colleges and research institutions.